theonedev/onedev/README.md

-# Self hosted git server with unique features
+# OneDev is a self-hosted git server with thoughtful features

 ### Language aware code navigation and search